 For us consumers, knife sharpeners can be divided into two main categories: electric and manual.
 While most sharpening experts will tell you that manual sharpening with sharpening stones is the ONLY way to sharpen your knives, it is a skill that takes time, practice and most of all patience to become proficient.
 That being said, there are a number of tools available to help you learn to quickly and effectively sharpen your knives using stones.
-Take a look at our Best Knife Sharpening System Buyers Guide.
+Take a look at our Best Knife Sharpening System Buyers Guide for more information about sharpening systems sand how they work.

 However, because of the amount of time it takes to master sharpening with stones, and since it is possible to damage your knives if it is done incorrectly, the best knife sharpener for most consumers may be either an electric sharpener, or a manual sharpener with a guide.
 These products that help can help you achieve an extremely sharp edge in a minimal amount of time.